Help Citrus Beat the Heat with Cuticle Care

 - Exempt from maximum residue levels.

-- Zero preharvest interval, zero worker reentry interval.
+- Zero preharvest and zero worker reentry intervals.

 How to Use Parka in a Program